Formby

-Formby is a town and civil parish in the Metropolitan Borough of Sefton, Merseyside, England, which had a population of 57,098 at the 2023 Census.
+Formby is a town and civil parish in the Metropolitan Borough of Sefton, Merseyside, England.

 Historically in Lancashire, three manors are recorded in the Domesday Book of 1086 under "Fornebei", Halsall, Walton and Poynton.
 Cockle raking and shrimp fishing lasted into the 19th century.
 By 1872, the township and sub-district was made up of two chapelries (St Peter's and St Luke's), Birkdale township, the hamlets of Ainsdale and Raven-Meols and Altcar parish.
 Formby was built on the plain adjoining the Irish Sea coast a few miles north of the Crosby channel.

 A commuter town for Liverpool, Formby is also a tourist destination with day trippers attracted to its beaches, sand dunes and wildlife, particularly the endangered red squirrel and natterjack toad.
 The area is conserved by the National Trust, and designated a Site of Special Scientific Interest.